FAQ’s

 Fun Fact: Did you know that lye (sodium hydroxide) is used as a pH adjuster in skincare and cosmetics such as face washes and facial toners?
 You most likely own or have used a skincare product that contains it at some point in your life.
 Lye is widely used in the cosmetic AND food industry!
 It is used to cure many types of food, including olives (making them less bitter), canned mandarin oranges, hominy, lye rolls, century eggs, pretzels, and bagels.

-Some of my soaps are smaller than the others, was I shorted?
+Some of the soaps I bought are smaller than the others, was I shorted?

 The reason I label them as 4oz across the board is because each bar is hand-cut so the weight is super variable.
 Some could be 4.3oz, others 4.5oz, etc. Especially since cold process soap actually continues to evaporate water over time, even after a 4-6 week cure- it’s just so variable and instead of weighing each bar individually and then doing hundreds of different labels I just do a minimum of 4oz and say hey if it’s bigger than that- lucky you!